 College parties are common on Halloween night which leads to large groups of people partaking in underage drinking.
 In order to stay safe, avoid parties you see getting out of control and practice safe and legal behavior.

-When legal trouble arises on Halloween night, contact the experienced lawyers at Hagar and Phillips.
+When legal trouble arises from Halloween night from vandalism, burglary, car accidents, underage drinking, or violent crimes contact the experienced Lebanon TN lawyers at Hagar and Phillips.
 With our help, you can fight against your charges.
+Use our Contact Form or call 615-784-4588.